 Please take the time to read the following conditions carefully.
 They are the basis for the contract between us and will assist you with your future plans.

 Your booking is with European Study Tours Ltd. We are a Member of ABTA with membership number V4053.
 ABTA and ABTA members help holidaymakers to get the most from their travel and assist them when things do not go according to plan.
 We are obliged to maintain a high standard of service to you by ABTA’s Code of Conduct.
 For further information about ABTA, the Code of conduct and the arbitration scheme available to you if you have a complaint, contact ABTA, 30 Park Street, London, SE1 9EQ tel: 020 3117 0500 or www.abta.com A contract will only exist when we have received the required deposit and have acknowledged receipt of your completed booking form by the issue of our booking confirmation.
 The person signing the booking form accepts our Booking Conditions and Privacy Statement on behalf of all party members and will be our sole point of contact for correspondence.
-The contract between us is governed by the Law of England and Wales and any dispute will be dealt with under the exclusive jurisdiction of the Courts of England and Wales, except if you live in Scotland, when you may choose to have the contract governed by the laws of Scotland, and any dispute dealt with in the Scottish Courts.
+The contract between us is governed by the Law of England and Wales and any dispute will be dealt with under the exclusive jurisdiction of the Courts of England and Wales, however, you may choose the law and jurisdiction of Northern Ireland or Scotland if you wish to do so.

 If we are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder or otherwise) for reasons of insolvency, the Trustees of the Air Travel Trust may make a payment to (or confer a benefit on) you under the ATOL scheme.
 You agree that in return for such a payment or benefit you assign absolutely to those Trustees any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).
 You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ATOL scheme.